hugoalh/MinecraftGUIMetroize/.github/README.md

-# Minecraft Java Resource Pack: GUI Metroize - Java Vanilla
+# Minecraft Java Resource Pack: GUI Metroize - Vanilla

 Metroize the GUI of Minecraft Java Vanilla and look more comfortable.